sanjoydesk/cygniteframework/README.md

 Cygnite PHP Framework For Web Artists (Alpha Version 1.0)
 =========================================================

-Cygnigte Framework is rapid web application development framework for PHP.
+Cygnite Framework is rapid web application development framework for PHP.
 Our primary goal is to provide developers - multiple libraries at one place with better way to develop dynamic applications.
 Discover Cygnite to make your work smarter,simpler and faster.

 You can find the future official releases at http://www.cygniteframework.com.